fabaff/shop/docs/development.rst

 Database server
 ---------------
-For persistence storage a `MySQL`_ or the drop-in replacement `MariaDB`_ database is used. `phpMyAdmin` is available under `/phpmyadmin/` on the web server, beside the command-line tools, for easy administration.
-The default credentials for `phpMyAdmin` are root/webshop.
+For persistence storage the drop-in replacement `MariaDB`_ is used. `MySQL`_ will work to but this is not tested. `phpMyAdmin` is available under ``/phpmyadmin/`` on the web server, beside the command-line tools, for easy administration.

+The default credentials for ``phpMyAdmin`` are root/webshop or the entry you made in the Ansible playbook ``devel/variables/sensitive.yml``

 .. _MySQL: http://www.mysql.com/
 .. _phpMyAdmin: http://www.phpmyadmin.net